EmilHvitfeldt/smltar/docs/06_ml_regression.md

 - _tune_ the number of tokens used in the model to find a value that fits our needs,

-- include both unigrams and bigrams,
+- include both unigrams and bigrams\index{tokenization!n-gram},

-- choose not to use lemmatization, to demonstrate what is possible for situations when training time makes lemmatization an impractical choice, and
+- choose not to use lemmatization\index{lemmas}, to demonstrate what is possible for situations when training time makes lemmatization an impractical choice, and

 - finally evaluate on the testing set, which we have not touched at all yet.